Eschatologue/CM_wiki/docs/lore/antares/nation/gallia.md

 ## Overview

 The **Empire of Gallia**, also referred to as the **Gallian Empire**, is an empire located in the south-east of the Antares continent.
-Once the dominant power in the region, with its capital **Lyon** serving as the heart of Antares, the empire's supremacy was severely weakened by the Second Rapture and aa violent revolution soon after.
+Once the dominant power in the region, with its capital **Lyon** serving as the heart of Antares, the empire's supremacy was severely weakened by the Second Maelstorm and aa violent revolution soon after.

 Despite these challenges, Gallia remains a significant centre of arcane knowledge, renowned for its magical traditions.
 The empire continues to influence arcane warfare and hosts Antares' most prestigious military academy, where noble-born mages and sorcerers are trained in both magic and strategy.
 Though no longer commanding the largest military, Gallia focuses on preserving its remaining territories and protecting its magical heritage.